End-of-Eternity/End-of-Eternity.github.io/_posts/2020-04-08-vapoursynth-getting-started.md

 Great!
 While we're here, lets familiarise ourselves with the preview window.
 Our output frames are displayed in the middle, and a toolbar at the bottom.
 The toolbar, from left to right, contains a play button, current frame number, timeline, zoom mode/ratio controls and an eyedropper tool, along with a few other buttons.
 A lot of these are self explanatory, and for those that aren't, it'd probably more fun for you to click on them and find out what they all do yourself.
 At the very bottom, is information about our output clip overall.

 Let's save our fabulous progress before your laptop battery runs out / there's a powercut.
 Close the preview window, then either `Ctrl+S` or click `File > Save script`.
-Vapoursynth scripts use the `.vpy` extension by convension, so call your script something memerable -`.vpy`.
+Vapoursynth scripts use the `.vpy` extension by convension, so call your script something memorable`.vpy`.
 I've opted for `first_script.vpy`.

 ## We did it!